FrederickBun/FrederickBun/README.md

 `*en-us*`

 I am a junior high school student in China🇨🇳, and also an OIer.
-In my spare time, I will do some development (learning how to use HTML, CSS, JS to build configuration websites, and developing some small plug-ins with Python).
+In my spare time, I will do some front-end development and use Python to make small plug-ins, and developing some plugins with Python.
 I am a fan of Apple and Unix.

 If you want to know me better, please visit the following sites: